usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 for public entities that do not have populations calculated by the United States Census Bureau.
 Accordingly, the Department has revised the regulatory text of the definition for clarity.

 The revised regulatory text of this definition retains the language from the definition in the NPRM with respect to public entities that have populations calculated in the decennial Census and independent school districts that have populations calculated in the Small Area Income and Poverty Estimates.
-However, the revised regulatory text of 10 42 U.S.C.
-12131(1).
-11 Section 35.104.
-12 88 FR 51948, 51949, 51958 (Aug.
-4, 2023).

-this definition incorporates the approach described in the preamble of the NPRM with respect to how public entities that do not have populations calculated by the United States Census Bureau in the most recent decennial Census can determine their total populations as defined in this part.
+However, the revised regulatory text of this definition incorporates the approach described in the preamble of the NPRM with respect to how public entities that do not have populations calculated by the United States Census Bureau in the most recent decennial Census can determine their total populations as defined in this part.
 As the revised definition states, if a public entity,